Owners of Toronto cocktail bar evicted from their home right after Christmas

 Grey Tiger owners Ryan Ringer and Becky Ip posted about the situation to social media, expressing their frustration and concluding with a plea for leads on a new pet-friendly place to live.

-"A few days after this Christmas, we received an N12 notice from our landlords indicating their intent to evict us from our home in order to 'move their daughter into the unit.'
-After 9 years of tenancy, this move reeks of a renoviction and we have reason to believe they are not acting in good faith," reads their statement.
+"A few days after this Christmas, we received an N12 notice from our landlords indicating their intent to evict us from our home after 9 years of good tenancy," reads their statement.

 "The N12 notice was an upsetting and frustrating note to end the year on and has created another layer of stress and uncertainty on top of everything we're already dealing with—the perpetual pivot of keeping Grey Tiger afloat, along with exacerbated mental health issues, existential anxiety, and the general ennui of living in these aftertimes."